HiDhineshRaja/TensorFlow_Custom_ObjectDetection_/README.md

 ### Step 4:

 => Protobuf Compilation:

 The Tensorflow Object Detection API uses Protobufs to configure model and training parameters.
 Before the framework can be used, the Protobuf libraries must be compiled.
 This should be done by running the following command from the tensorflow/models/research/ directory:

-   # From tensorflow/models/research/  folder in command line   run the below command :
+=> From tensorflow/models/research/  folder in command line   run the below command.

 protoc object_detection/protos/*.proto --python_out=.

 => If you are getting error in running the above then run the above command for individual .proto files one by one in that location as follows: protoc object_detection/protos/anchor_generator.proto --python_out=.